Tennis-Tiafoe fends off Wu to reach Wimbledon second round, Fritz through | Sports-Games

 "I'm a really relaxed guy but I do like finishing a tennis match.
 I was happy how I handled it."
 The 10th seed, who reached the fourth round last year, next meets Dominic Stricker after the Swiss qualifier beat Australian Alexei Popyrin 3-6 6-3 6-2 4-6 7-5.

-Last year's quarter-finalist Taylor Fritz also booked a spot in the second round and a clash with Mikael Ymer after a 6-4 2-6 4-6 7-5 6-3 win over Yannick Hanfmann.
-That match was suspended on Monday due to darkness and could not resume on a rainy Tuesday with Fritz up 3-2 in the decider.
+Tiafoe's compatriot Taylor Fritz, a quarter-finalist last year, also booked a spot in the second round and a clash with Mikael Ymer after a 6-4 2-6 4-6 7-5 6-3 win over Yannick Hanfmann, a match that started on Monday.
+It was suspended by darkness and then could not resume on a rainy Tuesday with Fritz up 3-2 in the decider.

 "It's great.
 I'm going to have to play tomorrow.
 It rained all day yesterday and off and on today, so I really just wanted to get on court and play," Fritz said.
 "I'm glad I can just focus on the next match."